 Tea tree oil is often used in complementary and alternative medicine to treat conditions such as athlete’s foot, lice, nail fungus, cuts, mite infection, insect bites, and acne.
 However…

 Tea tree oil can potentially calm redness and inflammation, which will result in soothing acne lesions, however, it’s not safe to be used by everyone, and it can, in some cases, exacerbate the inflammation and thus prolong the healing process.

-Therefore, in this article, I will discuss the effects of tea tree oil on the skin and give my opinion on whether you should use this ingredient or opt for something else instead.
+Therefore, in this article, I will discuss the effects of tea tree oil acne and on the skin, as well as give you my opinion on whether you should use this ingredient or opt for something else instead.

 Is Tea Tree Oil Good For Acne?